roadtocode4u/c-programming/README.md

 ## Lecture-2 Variables and Datatypes

+## Lecture-3 Taking input from user using scanf()

-## Lecture-3 Scanf and Arithmetic Operators
+## Lecture-4 Types of Operators, Arithmetic Operators & Increment/Decrement Operators